 Sharing a family Advent devotional together can be a wonderful experience.
 In the Christmas rush, just taking the time to refocus your family on what we are really supposed to be celebrating.
 There are a number of Advent devotionals on the market, each with its own style, many more than I could cover here.
 But I wanted to highlight a few different kinds.

-For parents of small children I have two suggestions.
+For parents of smaller children I have two suggestions.

 This is the devotional that I grew up using, though it has since been revised somewhat.
-Each day includes, scripture reading, a short devotional and the singing of a Christmas carol.
+Each day includes a scripture reading, a short devotional, and the singing of a Christmas carol.
 It is meant to be used with an Advent wreath, which is somewhat indicated by the title.
 This is a nice, basic, simple devotional if you have young children, especially if you have never celebrated Advent before.

 This is a more in depth devotional for adults or couples celebrating Advent together.
 The readings are much longer and the content very deep.
 This is probably not your best bet for your first attempt at celebrating Advent, but might be a good choice if you are looking for a new challenge to make celebrating Advent different this year.
 The entries are excerpts from authors like C.S.
 Lewis and Dietrich Bonhoeffer, so be prepared for some profound insights and personal reflection.